– What’s the average age of the campers?

-If you cancel in writing prior to May 1, 2014, $200 CDN is non-refundable.
+If you cancel in writing prior to May 1, 2015, $200 CDN is non-refundable.
 If you cancel in writing after May 1, 2014 and up to three weeks prior to camp start, $400 CDN is non-refundable.
 After this date, there are no refunds whatsoever.
 Note that there will also be no refunds if a camper is injured or required to go home for other reasons.
-However, we now have an option available where you can buy cancellation and injury insurance, click here for more details.
+However, you can purchase cancellation and injury insurance, click here for more details.

 How much spending money should I bring?

 The Full Package camp price covers everything apart from food on travel days.
 So the only spending money you will need is for extra snacks, souvenirs etc – it’s up to you.

 What happens when I arrive at the airport?